Choosing a Name for Your Event Planning Business

 Once you’ve chosen your business name, you’ll want to run it through the ringer!

-Next, test your business name with a small sample of potential customers.
+Next, test your business name with your family, friends, and peers.
 Ask them what they think of the name: does it interest them?
 Confuse them?
-Would they give the business a chance, based on that name?
-An impartial and honest reviewer might uncover some issues that you’ve overlooked.
+Would they give the business a chance based on that name?
+An impartial and honest reviewer might uncover some issues that you had overlooked.

 A final word of advice… at the end of the day, be sure that you choose a business name that you like!